View Earl Glahn's Obituary on PostandCourier.com and share memories

 |

-Earl Halsall Von Glahn Charleston - Earl Halsall von Glahn, 90, of Charleston, South Carolina, entered into eternal rest Friday, February 14, 2020.
-His Funeral Service will be held Tuesday, February 18, 2020 in J. Henry Stuhr Inc., Downtown Chapel, 232 Calhoun Street at 11:00 a.m. where the family will receive friend one hour prior to the service.
+Earl Halsall von Glahn Charleston - The Funeral Service for Earl Halsall von Glahn will be held Tuesday, February 18, 2020 in J. Henry Stuhr Inc., Downtown Chapel, 232 Calhoun Street at 11:00 a.m. where the family will receive friends one hour prior to the service.
 Interment following will be in Bethany Cemetery.
-Earl was born August 9, 1929 in Charleston, South Carolina, son of the late Elmer von Glahn and Thadia Halsall von Glahn.
-He was a graduate of Clemson University and a retired architect.
-He is survived by his sister, Marguerite von Glahn of Charleston, SC.
 Memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston